WDMCS RETURN-TO-LEARN ALL STAFF Q&A MEETING — JULY 21, 2020

 A: We must first understand the number of students who may choose the online environment for fall before we can determine what teachers may be online or on-site.
 We will determine the grades, and/or courses that may require an online teacher assigned.
 At the secondary level, many students may remote into an on-site classroom.
 Human Resources will work directly with staff on a case by case basis to determine the best fit for each scenario.

-Q: If someone in our family tested positive for Covid and we have to self quarantine how does this effect our sick time?
+Q: If someone in our family tests positive for COVID-19 and we have to self-quarantine, how does this affect our sick time?

 A: Staff are eligible for COVID-specfic sick leave, whether they are sick or they need to care for someone who is ill.
 There is a limit to the amount of sick leave available under COVID, but it does extend available sick leave beyond the traditional number of days allocated each year.
 Specific questions related to how sick leave should be coded can be directed to Human Resources.